Tom Kerrigan (golfer)

 Thomas Francis Kerrigan (October 10, 1895 – May 6, 1964) was an American professional golfer who played in the early 20th century.
 Kerrigan's best performance in the Open Championship came in the 1921 Open Championship when after enduring an Atlantic voyage aboard the RMS Aquitania he quickly acclimated himself to the Open Championship course at St Andrews on arrival in Britain and finished in third place.
 He was a frequent competitor in the PGA Championship in which his best results were quarter-final losses (in match play) in 1916, 1922, and 1925.

 Early life

-Kerrigan was born in Quincy, Massachusetts, on October 10, 1895 to Thomas F. Kerrigan (1873–1926) and Mary E. Kerrigan née Carroll (1869–1914).
+Kerrigan was born in Quincy, Massachusetts, on October 10, 1895.
+His parents were Thomas F. Kerrigan (1873–1926) and Mary E. Kerrigan née Carroll (1869–1914).
+His brothers William and George also became golf professionals as well.

 Like nearly all professionals from his era, he first learned the game of golf as a caddie in his youth.
 He joined the Siwanoy Country Club in 1914 and served as professional for a year at the Dedham Country and Polo Club in Massachusetts; however, he later returned to Siwanoy and would spend the majority of his career there.
-In 1939 he shot the exceptionally low score of 62 on the par-71 Siwanoy course.
-He was often called "Tee Shot" Kerrigan due to his ability to hit unusually long drives.